Chapter 14 BWV 199 Mein Herze schwimmt im Blut

 Most recitatives as short as that which follows have syntactic functions e.g. Jesus spake to Simon.
 Here we are told that following these moments of remorse, appropriate words will ensue; in fact we shall be hearing them in the next movement.
 The astute singer however, may notice that the first phrase is almost identical to that which begins the cantata.
 Even as the voice of penitence speaks, there is a musical echo of the torments of the heart swimming in blood.
 The shading and pointing of these conjoined moments requires subtle interpretation.

 It could, of course, have been sung simply by the soprano, the strings providing the traditional four-part harmony; but Bach will have nothing so easy and unimaginative.
 He converts the chorale into a short but complete ritornello aria by separating the melodic phrases (as in a chorale fantasia) but bonding them with the string ritornello melody.
-This was originally conceived for the viola although in subsequent performances it is thought that Bach substituted viola da gamba and/or piccolo cello.
+This was originally conceived for the viola although in subsequent performances it is likely that Bach substituted viola da gamba and/or piccolo cello.

 This movement provides us with an excellent example of the subtlety of Bach′s word setting.
 The distressed child calls to Christ through the miasma of sin, misdemeanour and failure that surrounds him.
 But salvation is accessible only through Christ′s wounds.
 Above a treading continuo, the pure voice carrying the chorale melody suggests the latter, the busy semi-quaver obbligato line the former.
 Furthermore, Bach has developed the viola melody directly from the chorale; a glance at the opening phrase of each reveals their congruence.